Our Man Bashir: Reception

 Keith DeCandido, writing for Tor.com, said that it was obvious that the actors enjoyed their new parts in this episode and said of the episode, "holy crap is it fun".
 In particular, he praised both Avery Brooks and Nana Visitor in their Bond-esque roles, saying that Brooks made a villain on par with those played by Donald Pleasence, Christopher Lee, and Javier Bardem.
 DeCandido gave "Our Man Bashir" a rating of nine out of ten.
 In a list of the top 100 episodes of the Star Trek franchise, "Our Man Bashir" was placed in 77th place by Charlie Jane Anders at io9.
 She noted it as being one of goofiest Deep Space Nine episodes.

 In 2012, Den of Geek ranked this the seventh best episode of Star Trek: Deep Space Nine.

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by WIRED recommended not skipping this essential episode.

 In 2016, Empire ranked this the 23rd best out of the top 50 episodes of all the 700 plus Star Trek television episodes.

 In 2016, The Hollywood Reporter rated "Our Man Bashir" the 87th best episode of all Star Trek episodes.

 In 2020, Io9 said this was one of the "must watch" episodes from the series.

 Awards

 The episode was nominated for two Emmy Awards, in the categories "Outstanding Music Composition for a Series" (for the score by Jay Chattaway) and "Outstanding Hairstyling for a Series".

 Home media release

 The first home media release of "Our Man Bashir" was as a two-episode VHS cassette alongside "The Sword of Kahless" in the United Kingdom on June 13, 1996, followed in the United States and Canada by a single-episode release on October 3, 2000.
 It was later released on DVD as part of the season four box set on August 5, 2003.

+Legacy

+Kim Sherwood's 2022 novel Double or Nothing, which was commissioned by the Ian Fleming estate and is set in the world of James Bond, is about an agent named "Sid Bashir"; Sherwood has confirmed that this is a reference to the character of Julian Bashir and the actor Alexander Siddig, and further noted that "Our Man Bashir" was her first exposure to the James Bond franchise.